 2. Use light—the right way

 Studies show that natural daylight in an office setting improves overall wellness, with reduced eye strain and headaches.
-Employees seated near a window experience increased productivity, so situating your home office in a space that features a window is ideal—and you’ll be glad you did when short winter days limit your exposure.
+People seated near a window are known to experience increased productivity, so situating your home office in a space that features a window is ideal—and you’ll be glad you did when short winter days limit your exposure.